 More Than $1 Billion Won for Injured Sacramento Residents

-Our lawyers at Kershaw, Cook & Talley have successfully recovered over $1 billion in verdicts and settlements for our clients and are nationally recognized for our work by the American Association for Justice, Super Lawyers®, and Martindale-Hubbell.
+The Sacramento drowning accident lawyers at Kershaw, Cook & Talley have successfully recovered over $1 billion in verdicts and settlements for our clients and are nationally recognized for our work by the American Association for Justice, Super Lawyers®, and Martindale-Hubbell.
 If you are seeking legal counsel from a firm with a proven track record of success, Kershaw, Cook & Talley is here to help you.

 Contact us online today to schedule a free consultation of your case.